 - 1 tablespoon granulated sugar

 - 1/2 cup cold extra virgin coconut oil (see notes)

 - 1 cup grated fresh apple (about 1 medium apple)

 - Combine flour, sugar, and chili powder in a medium bowl.
 Grate cold coconut oil on the large holes of a box grater into the flour mixture.
 Add grated apple and toss the two into the flour mixture to coat.

-- Pour milk over mixture and stir into the flour.
+- Pour milk over the mixture and stir into the flour.
 Gather dough together and place on a lightly dusted counter.

-- Place biscuits in a cast iron skillet or on a lined baking sheet.
+- Place biscuits in a cast-iron skillet or on a lined baking sheet.
 You don't need to space them apart.
 Re-roll remaining dough and repeat until all dough is used.

 Freeze the coconut oil until it is hard and then use the large holes of a box grater to grate the oil into small pieces.